-In the Southern Hemisphere it is the season of the waxing dark, post-Summer Solstice; and in the Northern Hemisphere it is the season of the waxing light, post-Winter Solstice.
-At this time in Earth’s annual orbit, which is our everyday sacred journey, Earth makes the post-Solstice transition, crossing the midpoint (the “cross-quarter”) between Solstice and Equinox on February 4th at 3:01 “Universal Time” (as it is named).
-All planetary times for this Moment may be found at archaeoastronomy.com.
-Old European traditions often name these Moments as Lammas and Imbolc respectively, though those names could be varied to Late Summer perhaps, and Early Spring perhaps.
-Many around the globe will celebrate Lammas/Imbolc on the traditional date of 1st/2nd February, and some on the actual Moment, and some at a time when the season feels right, and some when it can be fitted into tick-tock time.
-And there are other cultural variations of celebrating this transition of our Planet’s orbit around Sun, and the Poetry we humans create with it, conversing with Her Creativity.
+Many around the globe will celebrate Lammas/Imbolc on the traditional date of 1st/2nd of February, and some on the actual astronomical Moment, and some at a time when the season feels right, and some when it can be fitted into tick-tock time.
+There are other cultural variations of celebrating this transition of our Planet’s orbit around Mother Sun, and the Poetry we humans create with it, conversing and aligning ourselves with Her Creativity.

 For some Imbolc Ceremonial Poetry: PaGaian Imbolc and PaGaian Imbolc 2008 on YouTube

-At my place in Australia I will celebrate Lammas, probably right on the Moment, and I invite others in this way:
+At my place in Australia, my partner Taffy and I will celebrate Lammas ceremony as close as possible to the actual Moment with a small local group.
+I invite others in this way:

 This is the season of the waxing Dark …